bpanthi977/tags/README.md

 ```

 ### Example UI for adding/removing tags
-I have a CL process that runs in background and does some routine jobs (like checking for notices in the campus website among other things).
+For personal uses, I have a CL process that runs in background and does some routine jobs (like checking for notices in the campus website, among other things).
 It listens to commands on a socket.
 For example to login into my campus network, I send "login" into the socket through a script and it does the login task.

 Now for the tags system, I added following code to my existing system: